lxj616/rebrickr/README.md

       * Add 'exclusion' functionality so that one model doesn’t create bricks where another model already did
       * Add many more brick types, including inverted sloped bricks and tiles
       * Generate model with bricks and slopes to more closely approximate original mesh
-      * Add merge option that creates either biggest bricks possible or randomly sampled like normal.
       * Don't delete the Brick Group when updating
   * Known issues:
       * For models with thin outer shells, Bricker may use color of inside face instead of outside face for brick material (see snapchat hotdog file)